HafshaMimJannatee/DOM-project-1-Nested-sidenav/README.md

 - When clicked, the related `.submenu` is toggled using `.classList.toggle("active")`.
 - The icon (▼/▲) is updated based on the current state using `textContent`.

-## Live Preview

-> You can host this project using GitHub Pages or CodePen to try it live.

 ## How to Use